HSuHer/assetment/README.md

 # Assetment
 Test back end
+> **⚠ WARNING: You have to have installed Node.JS**

 ## Run locally
-To run the server fist you have to install node modules
+To run the server you have to run the script
-1. Run `npm install`
-2. Run `npm run dev`
+1. Run `npm run dev`

 This start the server in localhost:3000